etalab-ia/evalap/CONTRIBUTING.md

 ## Swagger

-Access the API documentation at: http://localhost:8000/redoc.
+Access the API documentation at: http://localhost:8000/redoc (or http://localhost:8000/docs if you prefer the legacy version).

 ## Streamlit Application (not available)